As featured in The Marketplace - 2016 - May/June

-Cavelle Dove directs MEDA’s new project in Myanmar, which aims to help 25,000 women grasp new business opportunities in the country’s changing economic environment.
+Cavelle Dove is passionate about empowering impoverished women.
+As director of MEDA’s new project in Myanmar, she helps women seize new business opportunities in the country’s changing economic environment.

 Even before working for MEDA she was active in similar pursuits in Yangon, Myanmar.
 She and a Canadian friend, Kelly MacDonald, opened the Bakehouse, a catering business that gives struggling women a foothold in the new economy.